 The expectation was that together they could accomplish more than they could separately.

-Since then up to 600 young people each year have benefitted from the experience Trinity can provide, working in partnership with the organisations through which they come to us to ensure that the best possible outcomes are achieved.
+Since then hundreds of young people each year have benefitted from the experience Trinity can provide, working in partnership with the organisations through which they come to us to ensure that the best possible outcomes are achieved.

 Although the most sizeable proportion of the young people come from the South-West of England our network of partners extends to London and the Home Counties, the Midlands, the North of England, Wales and Scotland.